Is capital punishment unjustifiable?

 I’m writing this after watching Lantouri, an Iranian film by Reza Dormishian.
-It is a film about a female social activist who fights against capital punishment (mind you capital punishment is performed in Iran), and goes around talking with the victims’ families, asking for their forgiveness; but later she is attacked with acid by a guy over an unrelated issue.
+It is a film about a female social activist who fights against capital punishment (mind you capital punishment is still in use in Iran).
+She goes around talking with the victims’ families, asking for their forgiveness (the decision to execute or forgive a death row convict is up to the victims’ families in Iran).
+There is a big twist in the film when she is attacked with acid by a revengeful man who claimed to love her.
+As a result of the acid attack, she loses her facial beauty and most of her eyesight.
 Now she is faced with the decision to choose revenge or forgiveness.
 She finally forgives the attacker.

-Today I’m not going to talk about the film itself, but I wish to talk what it directly or indirectly proposes about capital punishment; that it is useless and generally harmful.
+Today I’m not going to talk about the film itself, but I wish to talk about what it directly or indirectly proposes about capital punishment; that it is useless and harmful.
 I am well aware that in most European countries as well as many US states, capital punishment is obsolete.
-I am aware that I may be labeled as biased or conservative or close-minded or whatever but believe me, I am a lot more modern and open-minded than most people.
-I support feminism, gay marriage, and equal rights for transsexuals.
-I think what’s right should be supported, and what’s wrong should be blamed even if it is supported by many advanced western countries.
+I am aware that some may already label me as biased or conservative or close-minded or whatever, but am not.
+This is my belief that what’s right should be supported, and what’s wrong should be frowned upon even if many advanced western countries support it.
 Please read my argument and then decide to label me.

-Now let me give another example.
-There was such a guy nicknamed as Bijeh in Iran who raped and killed numerous children.
-He was finally executed, but before they tie the rope around his neck, the brother of one of the victims had time to come close enough to him to stab him with a knife.
-Do you know what this means?
-This means that the family of those victims are not satisfied even with the execution of Bijeh, for people like Bijeh even execution is a kind of favor.
-It can also tell us what could have happened if they didn’t execute him; the families would have eaten him alive.
+Let me give another example.
+There was an Iranian guy nicknamed as Bijeh who raped and killed as many as 17 children and 3 adults.
+He was finally executed, but before they tie the rope around his neck, the brother of one of the victims found the moment to push close enough to him to stab him with a knife.
+Do you understand what this means?
+This means the family of those victims were not satisfied even with the execution of Bijeh, for people like Bijeh even the capital punishment is a kind of favor.
+It can also tell us what could have happened if they didn’t execute him: The families would have torn him into pieces.

-I also hope that one day people won’t kill each other and we can close down all the prisons and burn the gallows, but we are far away from that.
-Meanwhile, we should continue giving the families of victims the option to forgive or to punish the killers of their loved ones.
-And meanwhile, we should try and solve the main causes and reasons for committing crimes like homicide.
-But as I mentioned earlier it has nothing to do with taking the options of capital punishment away from those innocent people who have lost their loved ones.
+I also hope that one day people won’t kill each other, and we close down all the prisons and burn the gallows, but we are far away from that.
+Meanwhile, we should continue giving the families of the victims the option to forgive or to punish the killers of their loved ones.
+But of course meantime, we should try and solve the causes and reasons for committing serious crimes like homicide.
+As I mentioned earlier, it has nothing to do with taking the options of the capital punishment away from those innocent people who have lost their loved ones.

 This is to anti-execution activist: Guys, I’m not a boar!
-I’m an educated person, and I can say I’m more logical than emotional, you can talk to me through words, but logical words.
-If you can prove to me how on earth can taking away the choice of capital punishment from the family of victim AND not executing the criminals who have done grave crimes such as homicide and acid attack can help reduce the commitment of future crimes, I will delete this post and write another one supporting you.
-And believe me, I am one of those guys who you wish to have on your side!
+I’m an educated person, and I can say I’m more logical than emotional, you can talk to me through words _but valid words.
+If you can prove to me how on earth taking away the choice of the capital punishment from the victim’s families AND not executing the criminals who have done grave crimes such as homicide, rape, or acid attack help reduce the commitment of future crimes, I will delete this post and write another one supporting you.
 But please don’t preach me with “forgiveness is good for your soul” kind of crap!